MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

-The ``encode_syllables`` function uses a maximum onset algorithm based on all existing word-initial sequences of phones not marked as ``syllabic`` in this case, and then maximizes onsets between syllabic segments.
+The ``encode_syllables`` function uses a maximum onset algorithm based on all existing word-initial sequences of phones not marked as ``syllabic`` in this case, and then maximizes onsets between syllabic phones.
 As an example, something like ``astringent`` would have a phone sequence of ``AH0 S T R IH1 N JH EH0 N T``.
 In any reasonably-sized corpus of English, the list of possible onsets would in include ``S T R`` and ``JH``, but not ``N JH``, so the sequence would be syllabified as ``AH0 .
 S T R IH1 N .
 JH EH0 N T``.